ufosky-swift/ASCollectionView/README.md

  * supports **removing separators** for ASTableView.
  * supports directly using **FetchedResults** as a data source

+## A note if able to target iOS 16 or higher
+- It is worth seeing if native SwiftUI layouts fit your purpose (eg. If you're laying out simple views and not making use of complex collection view behaviours)
+- We've started a small <a href="https://github.com/apptekstudios/SwiftUILayouts">library of native layouts here</a>

 ### Pull requests and suggestions welcome :)
 <a href="https://github.com/apptekstudios/ASCollectionView/issues">Report Bug</a>  ·  <a href="https://github.com/apptekstudios/ASCollectionView/issues">Suggest a feature</a>